Deanwood-Branch Avenue Line: Better Bus Redesign

 In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

 In April 2023, WMATA launched its Draft Visionary Network.
 As part of the drafts, WMATA proposed to retain the V14, and it was renamed to Route MD259.

-During WMATA's Revised Draft Visionary Network, WMATA renamed the MD259 to Route P62 and kept the same routing, but the route was extended from Penn Marr Shopping Center to Branch Avenue station via a modified routing of the K12 via Pennsylvania Avenue, Forrestville Road, Allentown Road, and Auth Road.
+During WMATA's Revised Draft Visionary Network, WMATA renamed the MD259 to Route P62 and kept the same routing, but the route was extended from Penn Mar Shopping Center to Branch Avenue station via a modified routing of the K12 via Pennsylvania Avenue, Forestville Road, Allentown Road, and Auth Road.
 All changes were then proposed during WMATA's 2025 Proposed Network.

 On November 21, 2024, WMATA approved its Better Bus Redesign Network.

-Beginning on June 29, 2025, Route V14 remained the same, but was also combined with the K12 and was extended from Penn Mar Shopping Center to Branch Avenue station, following the former K12's routing from Penn Marr Shopping Center.
+Beginning on June 29, 2025, Route V14 remained the same, but was also combined with the K12 and was extended from Penn Mar Shopping Center to Branch Avenue station, following the former K12's routing from Penn Mar Shopping Center.
 The line was renamed to the P62.